karambir/dotfiles/README.md

 # DotFiles

-- Few Bash customisations and aliases
+- Fish shell customisations and aliases
 - Neovim as Editor
 - Starship as shell prompt
 - Kitty, Terminator and Alacritty config